building5/ansible-vault-tools/README.md

 # Ansible vault tools

-[Ansible vault][] is a wonderful tool for being able to put secrets in a version control system, while still protecting them.
-Unfortunately, these vault files are a pain to deal with in version control.
-Any change to the vault results in a re-encryption, which changes every character in the ciphertext.

-Fortunately, git has several configuration options so that we can have tools which can encrypt and decrypt vault files on the fly.
-Ansible also has some configuration options and features which can help us to avoid typing in our vault password a million times a day.
+[Ansible vault][] is a great tool for managing secrets for Ansible playbooks, but dealing with the vault can be a pain.
+This repo contains instructions and helper scripts to reduce that pain.

 ## Installation

 This project provides some helper scripts for dealing with ansible vault files.
-These scripts can be installed by running `make install`, which may or may not require root permissions to run.
+These scripts can be installed by running `make install`, which may or may not require root permissions.

 There is also a `make uninstall`, in case you change your mind.